-How to reach: Nearest airport and railway station of Jorhat is 20 Kms.
+How to reach: The nearest airport and railway station of Jorhat is 20 Kms.
 From Jorhat take a taxi to Nimati Steamer Ghat from where ferry services ply, you have to take 2 ferries to reach Majuli.

 Best time to Visit: After monsoon from November to April.

-How to reach: Nearest airport and railway station of Kolkata is 100 Km.
+How to reach: The nearest airport and railway station of Kolkata is 100 Km.
 From Kolkata take a taxi to Godhkhali Jetty from where ferry services ply, it takes 2 hours to reach Sundarbans.

 Best time to Visit: After monsoon from November to April.

-How to reach: Nearest airport and railway station of Goa is 70 Kms.
+How to reach: The nearest airport and railway station of Goa is 70 Kms.
 Take a car from Goa to Cullum and trek or ride to the base of fall.
-Earlier people use to walk along the railway trek and reach the bridge near waterfall but that is banned by the government now.
+Earlier people use to walk along the railway trek and reach the bridge near the waterfall but that is banned by the government now.